EHB-MCT/expertlab-pt4-RyanVankriekinge/README.md

 3. **Finding media screen width breakpoints**
    Used [Media queries: How to target desktop, tablet and mobile?](https://stackoverflow.com/questions/6370690/media-queries-how-to-target-desktop-tablet-and-mobile) to find ideal breakpoints for different screen sizes, used in assets > *

+4. **Creating animated hamburger menu in Vue**
+   Used [Vue Tutorial: How to make a responsive hamburger menu](https://piboutique.com/vue-tutorial-how-to-make-a-responsive-burger-menu/) to create mobile menu in src > views > App.vue and in src > components > HamburgerMenu.vue